-NEW Water is currently developing a Facility Plan, primarily focused on the liquids treatment processes at the Green Bay and De Pere treatment facilities.
+NEW Water has developed a Facility Plan, primarily focused on the liquids treatment processes at the Green Bay and De Pere treatment facilities, and has submitted the plan to the Wisconsin Department of Natural Resources (DNR) for review.
 This plan is intended to meet current and future needs to ensure continued reliability of service for the community we serve.

 It is a long-term, comprehensive study to assess the condition of a sewerage system and evaluate what is needed to ensure nonstop wastewater conveyance and treatment services for the community it serves.
 This significant study will result in a comprehensive plan document, the result of many hours of work, analysis, and assessments by a large team with many areas of expertise in clean water services.

-In Wisconsin, a Facility Plan is submitted to the Wisconsin Department of Natural Resources (DNR) for final approval.
+In Wisconsin, a Facility Plan is submitted to the DNR for final approval.
 This plan will serve to guide the implementation of significant capital projects for years to come.
 Learn more about this process on the .

 NEW Water serves approximately 238,000 people in Northeast Wisconsin, which includes families, schools, visitors, businesses, and industries.
 Water is essential to public health, to our way of life, and to support economic development.
 Businesses, industries, and people all need water to survive and thrive.
 And that water needs to go somewhere to be cleaned, processed, and returned safely to the environment.
 Long-term planning ensures that the communities served by NEW Water can flush the toilet, do their laundry, and run their businesses whenever they want.
 It also ensures we can meet future residential, commercial, and economic development growth needs of the communities we serve.